yingweiwo

 Therapeutic Uses

-For more Drug Warnings (Complete) data for MENADIONE (6 total), please visit the HSDB record page.
+For more drug warnings (full) data on menadione (6 of 6), please visit the HSDB record page.

 Pharmacodynamics

-Menadione (Vitamin K3) is a fat-soluble vitamin precursor that is converted into menaquinone in the liver.
-Vitamin K1 and K2 are the naturally occurring types of vitamin K. The former, which is also known as phylloquinone, is synthesized by plants and can be found in such foods as spinach, broccoli, lettuce, and soybeans.
-The latter, sometimes alternatively referred to as menaquinone, is primarily produced by bacteria in the anterior part of the gut and the intestines.
-Vitamin K3, on the other hand, is one of the many manmade versions of vitamin K. Also called menadione, this yellowish, synthetic crystalline substance is converted into the active form of the K2 vitamin inside of the animal body.
-While a vitamin K deficiency can be dangerous, especially to infants that may easily suffer from extensive hemorrhaging, an overdose can be as equally detrimental.
-Newborns that are administered too great a dosage of vitamin K3 can suffer from kernicterus, a form of severe brain damage that may produce decreased movement, loss of appetite, seizures, deafness, mental retardation, and even death.
-This condition is associated with an abnormally high concentration of bilirubin, a bile pigment, in the tissues of the brain, which can be caused by the presence of K3.
-For this reason, K3 is less often utilized medically than it was in former times.
+Menadione (vitamin K3) is a fat-soluble vitamin precursor that is converted to menadione in the liver.
+Vitamin K1 and K2 are naturally occurring types of vitamin K. The former, also known as chloroquinone, is synthesized by plants and found in foods such as spinach, broccoli, lettuce, and soybeans.
+The latter, sometimes called menadione, is mainly produced by bacteria in the foregut and small intestine.
+On the other hand, vitamin K3 is one of several synthetic vitamin K compounds.
+This pale yellow synthetic crystalline substance, also known as menadione, is converted to the active form, vitamin K2, in animals.
+Vitamin K deficiency can be dangerous, especially for infants prone to severe bleeding, but overdose is equally harmful.
+Newborns who take excessive amounts of vitamin K3 may develop kernicterus, a serious brain injury that can lead to reduced activity, loss of appetite, seizures, deafness, intellectual disability, and even death.
+This condition is associated with abnormally high concentrations of bilirubin (a bile pigment) in brain tissue, and the presence of vitamin K3 can cause elevated bilirubin levels.
+Therefore, the medical use of vitamin K3 is not as widespread as it once was.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.